-Description: Percentage of patients 18 years and older with a diagnosis of rheumatoid arthritis for whom a functional status assessment was performed at least once during the measurement period; Measure Type: Process; Level of Analysis: Clinician: Individual; Setting of Care: Ambulatory Care: Clinician Office/Clinic; Data Source: Electronic Clinical Data: Electronic Health Record
+Description: Percentage of patients 18 years and older with a diagnosis of rheumatoid arthritis for whom a functional status assessment was performed at least once during the measurement period; Measure Type: Process; Level of Analysis: Clinician: Individual; Setting of Care: Ambulatory Care: Clinician

+Office/Clinic; Data Source: Electronic Clinical Data: Electronic Health Record

-This new eMeasure is anticipated to be incorporated in to the American College of Rheumatology (ACR) national registry, and is a refinement of the functional status rheumatoid arthritis measure currently being used in the Physician Quality Reporting System (PQFS).
-The Committee noted there is not much direct evidence available related to assessment of functional status for patients with RA, the Committee agreed that functional status as an outcome is important, as it is a predictor of future disability and mortality, and provides feedback to both the patient and the provider.
-Overall, the Committee agreed that the measure is important to measure and report.
-The Committee noted there are some feasibility concerns regarding potential technical and workflow changes for providers, but agreed the measure is moderately feasible and recommended the measure for endorsement.
+This new eMeasure is anticipated to be incorporated in to the American College of Rheumatology (ACR) national registry, and is a refinement of the functional status rheumatoid arthritis measure currently being used in the Physician Quality Reporting System (PQRS).
+The Committee noted there is little direct evidence available related to assessment of functional status for patients with rheumatoid arthritis.
+The Committee agreed that functional status as an outcome is important, as it is a predictor of future disability and mortality, and provides feedback to both the patient and the provider.
+Ultimately, the

+Committee agreed that the measure is important to measure and report.
+The Committee noted there are some feasibility concerns regarding potential technical and workflow changes for providers to collect the data elements, but agreed the measure is moderately feasible and recommended the measure for endorsement.